Gaussian beams and caustic avoidance in gravitational optics: Introduction

-The synopsis of the rest of the paper is as follows.
-The text book preliminaries of the null bundle geometry and its evolution equations are presented in Section~\ref{sec:Preliminaries} in relation to the geodesic deviation equation.
-The current work is based on our previous work, \citep{Uzun:2018}, in which the phase space formulation of the observable null bundles was presented.
-We provide a brief summary of the aforementioned work in Section~\ref{sec:Summary of [30]: Reduced Hamiltonian optics}.
-The main body of the paper starts at Section~\ref{sec:Wavization}, in which the quantization techniques of the semi--classical physics is adopted to study the classical evolution of the null bundle wave function.
+The main body of the paper starts at Section \ref{sec:Wavization} in which the quantization techniques of the semi-classical physics are adapted to study the classical evolution of the null bundle wave function.
 This wave function obeys an equation similar to the Schr{\"o}dinger equation and it is referred to as the \textit{paraxial wave equation} in the Newtonian optics.
-The solution of the paraxial wave equation for a wave function initiated from a point source is presented in Section~\ref{sec:Point sources}.
-It is observed that the evolution equation of the wave function contains the same set of information as the standard thin null bundle evolution, in that case.
-In Section~\ref{sec:Gaussian beams}, we introduce the Gaussian beams as a solution of the paraxial wave equation which initiates from a small yet finite extend.
-We provide its geometric construction and prove its well--definedness.
-Comparison of the Gaussian beams with the point source bundles shows us that the equations of motion of the former is different than the ones of the latter by the gradient of an extra term which we refer to as the \textit{wave potential}.
-This term is responsible for coupling of the amplitude of the wave with its phase and it vanishes once the point source limit is taken.
-The implications of our framework are discussed in Section~\ref{sec:Implications and discussions}.
-Those include caustic avoidance of the Gaussian beams and its effect on cosmological distances.
-Expansion of the current formalism to study generic wavefronts in relation to gravitational lensing studies are also discussed.
-We also provide Appendices \ref{sec:Evolution of Gamma and Q of a Gaussian beam}, \ref{sec:Determination of the principal curvatures and the widths} and \ref{sec:Welldefinedness of the Gaussian beam for finite sources} in order to make our paper self-contained.
-Finally, we conclude with Section~\ref{sec:Conclusions} which is essentially a summary of the current work.
+In our case, this equation dictates how superposed bundles, each defined in the geometric optics limit, evolve.
+The solution of the so-called paraxial wave equation for a wave function initiated from a point source is presented in Section \ref{sec:Point sources}.
+It is observed that the evolution equation of the wave function contains the same set of information as the standard thin null bundle evolution.
+In Section \ref{sec:Gaussian beams}, we introduce Gaussian beams as a solution of the paraxial wave equation which initiates from a small yet finite extend.
+We should note that in dimensions higher than one, Gaussian beams are usually given in their general form in equation (\ref{eq:Gaussian_form}).
+What is different in the current paper is that we provide a specific covariant geometric construction starting from a specific set of initial conditions relevant for observations in cosmology.
+The welldefinedness of this geometric construction is proven in \ref{sec:Welldefinedness of the Gaussian beam for finite sources}.